-- f. an executive officer - g. other staff as required, for example program director, course coordinator, coordinator: Clinical Placement Unit, or supervisor of the practice-based learning activity. - 4.4.4 Panel members must fulfil their role in accordance with the University's Code of ethical conduct and the Code of good practice: Relationships between staff and students. - 4.4.5 The chair may appoint an impartial observer who is acceptable to all parties to ensure procedural fairness.
-The observer will not participate in decision making but will provide written confirmation that procedural fairness has occurred, to be attached to the panel's report. - 4.4.6 The chair will provide panel members and the student with copies of relevant documents at least five working days before the meeting. - 4.4.7 The panel will review the evidence and prepare a written report summarising its decision, with reasons. - 4.4.8 The chair will ensure that any relevant statutory reporting requirements are fulfilled and will notify the student in writing of the panel's decision.

-4.4.9 After the meeting, the chair will collect and confidentially destroy all copies of relevant documents.
-One copy of all documents relating to the student's suitability for a practice-based learning activity must be provided to Campus Central or UniSA partner administration office to be retained on the student's file.
+- e. an executive officer - f. other staff as required, for example program director, course coordinator, coordinator: Clinical Placement Unit, or supervisor of the practice-based learning activity. - 4.4.4 Panel members must fulfil their role in accordance with the University's Code of ethical conduct and the Code of good practice: Relationships between staff and students. - 4.4.5 The chair may appoint an impartial observer who is acceptable to all parties to ensure procedural fairness.
+The observer will not participate in decision making but will provide written confirmation that procedural fairness has occurred, to be attached to the panel's report. - 4.4.6 The chair will provide panel members and the student with copies of relevant documents at least five working days before the meeting. - 4.4.7 The panel will review the evidence and prepare a written report summarising its decision, with reasons. - 4.4.8 The chair will ensure that any relevant statutory reporting requirements are fulfilled and will notify the student in writing of the panel's decision. - 4.4.9 One copy of all documents relating to the student's suitability for a practice-based learning activity must be provided to Campus Central or UniSA partner administration office to be retained on the student's file.
+The chair will collect any copies of these documents at the conclusion of the meeting and ensure they are confidentially destroyed.